sipeed/sipeed_wiki/docs/hardware/en/maixIII/ax-pi/flash_system.md

 3. Run command `ifconfig wlan0` to see whether there is the ip address.
 ![nmtui_wlan0_ifconfig](./assets/flash_system/nmtui_wlan0_ifconfig.png)

 Besides, Run command `nmcli device wifi connect Sipeed_Guest password qwert123` can also connect to wireless network, change the `Sipeed_Guest` into your wireless network name and change `qwert123` into your wireless network password.
-It will autoconnect to the wireless network when turnning on.
+It will autoconnect to the wireless network when board boots.

 ## Config System